 Non specific and may show a distended stomach with minimal distal intestinal bowel gas.

-Ultrasound is usually the primary imaging modality 3, and its advantages over a barium meal are that it directly visualises the pyloric muscle and does not use ionising radiation.
+Ultrasound is the modality of choice in right clinical setting because of its advantages over a barium meal are that it directly visualises the pyloric muscle and does not use ionising radiation.
 Unfortunately it is incapable of excluding other diagnoses such as midgut volvulus.
+Easy ultrasound technique is to find gallbladder then turn the probe obliquely sagittal to the body in an attempt to find pylorus longitudinally.7

 The hypertrophied muscle is hypoechoic, and the central mucosa is hyperechoic.
-There are measurement criteria that vary slightly from source to source.
-In a normal situation, the pyloric muscle thickness (diameter of a single muscular wall on a transverse image) should normally be less than 3 mm (most accurate 3) and the length (longitudinal measurement) should not exceed 15 mm.
+The pyloric muscle thickness (diameter of a single muscular wall on a transverse image) should normally be less than 3 mm (most accurate 3) and the length (longitudinal measurement) should not exceed 15 mm.

 With the patient right side down the pylorus should be watched and should not be seen to open.